NinaOmejc/symreg_methods_comparison/README.md

 4. Download Dynobench benchmark from the Zenodo platform, that is located here: https://zenodo.org/records/10041312.
 Save the dataset folder `.\dynobench\data\*` inside the symreg_methods_comparison folder

 5. Download L-ODEfind software from: https://github.com/agussomacal/L-ODEfind.

-Note that the method GPoM is downloaded automatically from the CRAN repository, inside the R script.
+7. GPoM requires R to run.
+While you need to install R yourself (also RStudio IDE is recommended), GPoM package is downloaded automatically from the CRAN repository, inside the R script.

-6. Modify the data files for DSO using the script `.\utils\dso_prepare_data.py`.
+8. Modify the data files for DSO using the script `.\utils\dso_prepare_data.py`.
 Similarly, modify the data for L-ODEfind and GPoM using the script `.\utils\lodefind_gpom_prepare_data.py`.
 The modified data files will be saved inside .\data folder.

-7. Create candidate structures for ProGED using `.\src\proged_generate_structures.py`.
+9. Create candidate structures for ProGED using `.\src\proged_generate_structures.py`.

 ## Part I - System identification using training datasets
 We ran system identification with the methods ProGED, DSO and SINDy on the high-performance computing cluster.
 To repeat the experiments, follow the steps below.